PoisotLab/ms_svd_networks/manuscript.md

 ecological networks, by relating them to their 'physical' as opposed to 'behavioural' complexity.
 In this process we showcase a breakdown in the assumption that all measures of complexity of networks are indicative of their robustness to extinctions.
+Finally, we show that, despite their high complexity, observed networks are less complex when compared to pseudo-random networks, especially for larger networks.
 We propose that taking a physical approach to quantifying the complexity of ecological networks is a step in the right direction to unifying how we define complexity in the context of ecological networks, as it restores other measures (like connectance and nestedness) to